YK7188/YK_Lab/15-Mobile-App-Configuration/README.md

 #### Key observations

 - Sharing restrictions behaved differently depending on the destination app.
-- Some apps (AirDrop, Messages and Mail) were completely removed from the iOS share sheet.
+- Some apps (AirDrop, Messages and Mail) were completely removed from the iOS share sheet (visibly not shown as available option).
 - Some apps displayed explicit blocking messages.
 - Some apps accepted the shared data but could not properly render it.